strongloop/strongloop.com2/_posts/2019-07-10-building-an-online-game-with-loopback-4-pt5.md

 10.47.84.60   Ready     <none>    5d        v1.13.6+IKS
 ```

-Now you cluster is ready to use.
+Now your cluster is ready to use.

 ### Setting up MongoDB and Deploying our Project to Kubernetes